ankitects/anki-manual/src/getting-started.md

     --SuperMemo

-Most shared decks are created by people who are learning material outside of Anki – from textbooks, classes, TV, etc. They select the interesting points from what they learn and put them into Anki.
+Most shared decks are created by people who are learning material outside Anki, such as from textbooks, classes, TV, etc. They select the interesting points from what they learn and put them into Anki.
 They make no effort to add background information or explanations to the cards, because they already understand the material.
-So when someone else downloads their deck and tries to use it, they’ll find it very difficult as the background information and explanations are missing.
+So when someone else downloads their deck and tries to use it, they might find it very difficult as the background information and explanations are missing.

-That is not to say shared decks are useless – simply that for complex subjects, they should be used as a 'supplement' to external material, not as a 'replacement' for it.
+That is not to say shared decks are useless – simply that for complex subjects, they should be used as a _supplement_ to external material, not as a _replacement_ for it.
 If you’re studying textbook ABC and someone has shared a deck of ideas from ABC, that’s a great way to save some time.
 And for simple subjects that are basically a list of facts, such as capital city names or pub quiz trivia, you probably don’t need